thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 5. The Color Palette block in the front-end, displaying the colors as circles.

 == Changelog ==

+= 4.3.1 =
+* Tested for compatibility with WordPress 6.5.
+* Fix to prevent duplicate block registration.
+* Allow a single color block to be added to a post.

 = 4.3 =
 * Added an optional "copy" button to the front-end that allows visitors to copy the hex code for a given color.